1936 Soviet Cup: Competition background

 On May 11, on the first page of "Krasnyi Sport" a medium-sized article appeared under a large heading: "FOR THE USSR CUP."
 It spoke in detail about... the upcoming championship.
 In the final lines, the newspaper reported that "the composition of the autumn championship of the Soviet Union will be determined depending on the results of the spring championship and the USSR Football Cup."
 Only a week later, the main sports body, realizing what was happening, separated the Cup from the championship.
 However, unrest among colleagues continued.
 On May 22, on the eve of the opening of the first union championship, one Leningrad newspaper stated: "Football games for the national championship will be held according to the Olympic system.
 The losing team is eliminated.
 All teams are divided into three groups - "A", "B" and "C".

 Leading football specialist Mikhail Romm had to carry out explanatory work among the population those who were writing and reading.
 On June 1, on the pages of "Krasnyi Sport", he conducted a lesson on educational training and figuratively, in an accessible form, explained to the listeners that "championship in the "everyone with everyone" system (round-robin) is like a 5,000 meters race.
 It requires a "full lungs breathing", the ability to a stubborn and long-term tension, taking into account all chances.
 It allows even losses and draws but presupposes a high moral and sports form of the team throughout the long battle path."
 Romm compared the competitions of the Olympic system (elimination) to the 100 meters race, where "you can't stall at the start line, that is, one or two meters in the middle of the distance.
 There are no draws here.
 Here there is either a defeat that knocks the team out of action, or a victory that allows you to advance one step towards the finish line."
 In the Olympic system, a team's ability to make a short, concentrated effort is revealed...
 The "everyone against everyone" (round-robin) competition reveals the truly strongest team.
 In the "Olympic" (elimination) sometimes the weaker team wins but is able to compensate for the lack of class with temperament, tenacity, and the will to win over the course of several meetings."

+Regulation

 The regulations developed were strict and grueling.
 In the event of a draw, half an hour was added to regular time: two halves of 15 minutes each.
 If there was no winner, another 15 minute was added until the first goal.
 Well, if the balls flew past the goal post, a replay was scheduled.
 And so on until one would turn blue in the face.